A. Preamble

 E. Hearings

-1. A student who is accused of allegedly violating the code of student conduct may have his/her/their case heard administratively.
+- Students who are accused of allegedly violating the code of student conduct may have their case heard administratively.
 This informal hearing will be conducted by a conduct officer.

 F. Student Conduct System